 - When the newborn has partly or fully emerged from the body of her or his mother.

 About 26 weeks gestation -- the point when scientific studies have shown that the higher functions of the the

 fetus' brain are first activated.
 This is when the fetus first becomes sentient

 and is able to sense her or his surroundings to some degree, and is capable of feeling pain.

-About 24 weeks gestation when a fetus has a 50% survival chance in a hospital with the modern equipment.
+About 24 weeks gestation when a fetus has a good survival chance in a hospital with modern equipment.

 At 21 weeks and 4 days gestation when the earliest premature baby in the world survived.
 She was born in a San Antonio, TX hospital during 2014.
 At age 3, she was smaller than most kids her age, but healthy.

 - At 20 weeks gestation when many pro-lifers believe that a fetus can feel pain.